-Gossip-based dissemination [5] is a leading approach in the design of scalable reliable applicationlevel multicast protocols, e.g., [1], [6], [8], [12], [13], [11].
-Our work focuses on symmetric gossip-based multicast protocols like lpbcast [6].
-We consider protocols that do not rely on external mechanisms such as IP multicast.
+Gossip-based dissemination [7] is a leading approach in the design of scalable reliable application-level multicast protocols, e.g., [1, 8, 12, 15, 16, 14].
+Our work focuses on symmetric gossip-based multicast protocols like lpbcast [8], that do not rely on external mechanisms such as IP multicast.

-Such protocols work roughly as follows: each process locally divides its time into gossip rounds; rounds are not synchronized among the processes.
+Such protocols work roughly as follows: Each process locally divides its time into gossip rounds; rounds are not synchronized among the processes.
 In each round, the process randomly selects a small number of processes to gossip with, and tries to exchange information with them.
 Every piece of information is gossiped for a number of rounds.
-It has been shown that the propagation time of gossip protocols increases logarithmically with the number of processes [24], [11].
+It has been shown that the propagation time of gossip protocols increases logarithmically with the number of processes [25, 14].
 There are two methods for information dissemination: (1) push, in which the process sends messages to randomly selected processes; and (2) pull, in which the process requests messages from randomly selected processes.
-We show that both methods are susceptible to DoS attacks: attacking the incoming push channels of a process may prevent it from sending messages to valid targets.
-Some protocols use both methods [5], [11].
-Karp et al. showed that combining push and pull allows the use of fewer transmissions to ensure data arrival to all group members [11].
+Both methods are susceptible to DoS attacks: attacking the incoming push channels of a process may prevent it from receiving valid messages, and attacking a process's incoming pull channels may prevent it from sending messages to valid targets.
+Some protocols use both methods [7, 14].
+Karp et al. showed that combining push and pull allows the use of fewer transmissions to ensure data arrival to all group members [14].

 Drum utilizes both methods, and in addition, allocates a bounded amount of resources for each operation (push and pull), so that a DoS attack on one operation does not hamper the other.
-Similar resource separation was also used in COCA [33], for the sake of overcoming DoS attacks on authentication servers.
+Such a resource separation approach was also used in COCA [33], for the sake of overcoming DoS attacks on authentication servers.
 Drum further utilizes randomly selected ports for data transmission, thus making it difficult for an attacker to target these ports.
+Note that Drum deals with DoS attacks at the application-level, assuming network-level defenses are already in place.
+Network-level DoS analysis and mitigation has been extensively dealt with [27, 3, 9, 30, 4, 26] but DoS-resistance at the secure multicast service layer has gotten little attention.

-Secure gossip-based dissemination protocols were previously suggested by Malkhi et al. [16], [17], [18].
+Secure gossip-based dissemination protocols were suggested by Malkhi et al. [19, 20, 21].
 However, they did not deal with DoS attacks.
-Follow-up work by Minsky and Schneider [19] suggested a pull-based protocol that can endure limited DoS attacks by bounding the number of accepted requests per round.
+Follow-up work by Minsky and Schneider [22] suggested a pull-based protocol that can endure limited DoS attacks by bounding the number of accepted requests per round.
 However, these works solve the diffusion problem, in which each message simultaneously originates at more than t correct processes, where up to t processes may suffer Byzantine failures.
 In contrast, we consider a multicast system where a message originates at a single source.
-Hence, using a pull-based solution that utilizes t + 1 disjoint paths, as suggested in [19], does not help in withstanding DoS attacks in the multicast system we consider.
-Moreover, Minsky and Schneider [19] focus on load rather than on DoS attacks; they include only a brief analysis of DoS attacks, under the assumption that no more than t processes perform the attack, and that each of them generates a single message per round (the reception bound is also assumed to be one message per round).
+Hence, using a pull-based solution as suggested in [22] does not help in withstanding DoS attacks.
+Moreover, Minsky and Schneider [22] focus on load rather than DoS attacks; they include only a brief analysis of DoS attacks, under the assumption that no more than t processes perform the attack, and that each of them generates a single message per round (the reception bound is also assumed to be one message per round).
 In contrast, we focus on substantially more severe attacks, and study how system performance degrades as the attack strength increases.